syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/Data-Bindings.md

 ---
 layout: post
-title: Populating Appointments in Schedule using Collections and DataSource.
+title: Binding Appointments in Schedule using Collections and DataSource.
-description: How to Populate an appointment of Schedule control.
+description: How to bind an appointment of Schedule control.
 platform: xamarin.iOS
 control: SfSchedule
 documentation: ug
 ---

-# Populating Appointments
+# Data Bindings

 Schedule control has an built-in capability to handle the appointment arrangement internally based on the `ScheduleAppointment` collections. `ScheduleAppointment` is a class, which holds the details about the appointment to be rendered in schedule.
 Schedule Appointments collection can be provided to schedule using the following method.

-## Adding appointments using Collection
+## Adding ScheduleAppointments using Collection

 `ScheduleAppointment` has some basic properties such as StartTime, EndTime, Subject and some additional information about the appointment can be added using Color, Notes, Location, All Day, Recursive properties.